AntonRize/WILL/relativistic-foundations.md

 ---

-Against this backdrop, a fundamental question arises: What if we could construct the Universe without any <abbr title="of external origin, artificial">"extraneous details”</abbr>?
-What if all observable phenomena — space, time, mass, energy — could be derived from a single, simple, and self-evident statement, without the need for <abbr title="tunable inputs or limitations">free parameters or inexplicable constants</abbr>?
-This approach — what might be called the principle of “epistemological hygiene” — demands that we reject all assumptions not strictly necessary, and build the theory solely on the basis of logical sequence.
+This realization motivates a bold question: What if we could derive the universe from a single, simple principle, with no extra assumptions or <abbr title="tunable inputs">ad hoc additions</abbr>?
+In other words, is there a way to rebuild physics from the ground up, requiring no arbitrary  <abbr title="tunable inputs or limitations">"fudge factors"</abbr> or unexplained constants?
+This rigorous minimalist approach – one might call it a principle of <abbr title="enforces a disciplined refusal to introduce unjustified assumptions or hidden parameters.
+The guiding principle is: Nothing is assumed.
+Everything is derived.
+All physical quantities, including space, time, mass, and energy, must emerge directly from relational geometry and causal structure, eliminating the need for arbitrary constants or abstract entities">epistemological hygiene</abbr> – would accept only what is logically unavoidable.
+Every aspect of nature would need to follow from one selfevident statement.

-It is on this path of uncompromising minimalism that the central, unifying postulate of WILL Geometry is born:
+Down this path of uncompromising simplicity, a central <abbr title="a statement taken as a starting point for reasoning or theory">postulate</abbr> emerges at the heart of the WILL model:

 ### SPACETIME ≡ ENERGY EVOLUTION
 *(In plain language: spacetime is just energy in motion — all of space and time emerges from energy changing.)*